Home > Digital technologies > IS Management > Electronic signature: the 7 advantages that will make you adopt it

 1. Saving time for signatories

-2. Increased security of signed documents
+2. Greater security for signed documents

 • qualified electronic signature.
-It is the most secure signature.
-Rarely used, because it is very restrictive, it requires the intervention of a certification authority controlled in France by ANSSI (National Information Systems Security Agency).
-It requires a physical or virtual meeting with the certification authority, the delivery of a certified token (USB cryptographic key or smart card) and secure storage of the token.
-It is used for signing documents by legal professionals: notaries, lawyers, court clerks, public authorities, etc.
+This is the most secure signature.
+It is rarely used because it is very restrictive and requires the intervention of a certification authority controlled in France by theANSSI (Agence nationale de sécurité des systèmes d'information).
+It requires a physical or virtual meeting with the certification authority, delivery of a certified token (USB cryptographic key or smart card) and secure storage of the token.
+It is used to sign documents by legal professionals: notaries, lawyers, court clerks, public authorities, etc.

 3. A financial advantage, fewer costs